hotshot07/algovis/README.md

 ### Built With

 * [Poetry](https://python-poetry.org/) - Python packaging and dependency management tool
 * [Matplotlib](https://pypi.org/project/matplotlib/) - Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
-* [Rich](https://pypi.org/project/rich/) - Rich is a Python library for rich text and beautiful formatting in the terminal.
+* [Rich](https://pypi.org/project/rich/) - Rich is a Python library for rich text and beautiful formatting in the terminal made by @willmcgugan

 ### Doumentation
 The documentation is built with MKdocs using material theme and is hosted on netlify.
-You can access is from [here](https://algovisdocs.netlify.app/)
+You can access it [here](https://algovisdocs.netlify.app/)

 ### Author

 * **Mayank Arora** *(hotshot07)*

 ### Acknowledgements
-* my caffeine addiction
+*

 ### License

 This project is licensed under the GNU Affero General Public License v3 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details

-    [Last updated on 17th July, 2020]